jac-lene/Raccoons-Game/README.md

 You can toss a lemon into the backyard (our version of firing into enemy waters) and the square will go red if you've hit a furry friend.

 The raccoons then volley back, grabbing at your grill to snatch a bite of a hotdog.
+There are 3 of them, so they get three guesses on the board per turn.
+This also ups the stakes and makes the game harder!
 If they successfully chomp, the hit zone will disappear from the grill board.

 Each player has three "pieces" that each contain nine hit zones.
 A winner is announced after you or your opponent hits (or eats!) more than 14 points, or over half the opponents pieces.